Bachelor of Science (B.S.)

 Radiologic Sciences

-As one of only four programs in Louisiana that award bachelor’s degrees for radiologic sciences — and one of only 50 accredited radiologic sciences bachelor’s degrees in the country — McNeese's radiologic sciences degree program boasts a 98% first-time pass rate on the ARRT national certification exam.
+One of only four programs in Louisiana that award bachelor’s degrees for radiologic sciences — and one of only 52 accredited radiologic sciences bachelor’s degrees in the country — McNeese's radiologic sciences degree program is a comprehensive program focused on the science and technology of medical imaging.

 Program Highlights